094459/blog/content/newsletter/aws-open-source-news-and-updates-90.md

 [slic-starter](https://aws-oss.beachgeek.co.uk/136) Whilst I was watching the great sessions during AWS Community Day, I came across this project from fourTheorem.
 SLIC Starter is a complete starter project for production-grade serverless applications on AWS.

 ![arch](https://github.com/fourTheorem/slic-starter/blob/main/architecture.png?raw=true)

-**lambda-runtimes-stack**

-[lambda-runtimes-stack](https://aws-oss.beachgeek.co.uk/135) Pawel Grzybek has put together this project that provides detailed information about the AWS Lambda runtimes versions.
-Deploy it and every few hours it will show record details of important version information about the AWS Lambda runtimes.

 **aws-fargate-with-rstudio-open-source**